Diffusion models for Gaussian distributions: Exact solutions and Wasserstein errors: Exact Wasserstein Errors

 \newlength{\wrtlambwidth} \paragraph{Influence of eigenvalues.} The above observations and conclusions are observed on the CIFAR-10 Gaussian.
 However, in general, they depend on the eigenvalues of the covariance matrix $\bSigma$.
 Indeed, as seen in \Cref{eq:W2_Gaussian_commute_diago}, the Wasserstein distance is separable and each eigenvalue contributes to increase it.
 In Figure~\ref{fig:error_wrt_lamb}, we evaluate the contribution of each eigenvalue by plotting $\lambda \mapsto |\sqrt{\lambda} - \sqrt{\lambda^\text{scheme}}|$ for each scheme.
-Figure~\ref{fig:error_wrt_lamb}.(a) demonstrates that for the continuous equations, the error increases with the eigenvalues except for a strong decrease for $\lambda = 1$.
+Figure~\ref{fig:error_wrt_lamb}.(a) demonstrates that for continuous equations, the error increases with the eigenvalues, except for a strong decrease for $\lambda = 1$.
 Besides, as proved in the proof of Proposition~\ref{prop:marginal_generatives} (see Appendix~\ref{appendix:proof_prop:marginal_generatives}), the error for the SDE is always lower than the error for the ODE and we can observe how tight is \Cref{eq:W2_inequality}.
-Unfortunately, once discretized the stochastic schemes are not as good as the continuous solutions.
-The EI scheme is the more stable along the range of eigenvalues but in the end it is in general more costly than the others in terms of Wasserstein error.
-Without truncation time, Heun's method fails for low eigenvalues because $\bSigma$ is not stably invertible.
-However, as seen in Figure~\ref{fig:error_wrt_lamb}.(b), with a truncation time $\varepsilon=10^{-3}$, Heun's method is very close to the continuous ODE solution.
-This shows that for any Gaussian distribution Heun's method introduces nearly no additional discretization error, making this scheme the one to favor in practice.
-Our code allows for the evaluation of any covariance matrix and the computation of Figure~\ref{fig:cifar_measures} and Table~\ref{tab:ablation_study_cifar10} (provided the eigenvalues can be computed, see the supplementary).
+Unfortunately, once discretized, the stochastic schemes are not as good as the continuous solution.
+We can note that all schemes exhibit a strong decrease for $\lambda=1$, except EM and EI.
+The other peaks depend on the choice of the parameterization of $\beta$.
+The EI scheme is the most stable across the range of eigenvalues, but in the end, it is generally more costly than the others in terms of Wasserstein error.
+DDPM seems to be the best choice of stochastic scheme for low eigenvalues but fails for higher ones, which is largely penalized in our Gaussian CIFAR-10 example (see Figure~\ref{fig:cifar_measures}).
+Without truncation time, Heun's method and RK4 fail for low eigenvalues because $\bSigma$ is not stably invertible.
+However, as seen in Figure~\ref{fig:error_wrt_lamb}.(b), with a truncation time $\varepsilon=10^{-3}$, they are very close to the continuous ODE solution.
+This shows that for any Gaussian distribution, these methods introduce almost no additional discretization error.
+Due to its simplicity, Heun's method is the preferred choice in practice.
+Our code allows for the evaluation of any covariance matrix and the computation of Figure~\ref{fig:cifar_measures} and Table~\ref{tab:ablation_study_cifar10_extract} (provided the eigenvalues can be computed, see the supplementary).

-\section{Numerical study of the score approximation}
+\section{Numerical Study of the Score Approximation}

 So far our theoretical and numerical study has been conducted under the hypothesis that the score function is known, thus discarding the evaluation of the score approximation.
 In practice, for general data distribution, the score function is parameterized by a neural network trained using denoising score-matching.
 This learned score function is not perfect and while theoretical studies assume the network to be close to the theoretical one (with uniform or adaptative bounds, see the discussion in \citep{de_bortoli_convergence_diffusion_manifold_hypothesis_2022_TMLR}), such an hypothesis is hard to check in practice, especially in our non compact setting.
 Thus, we propose in this section to train a diffusion models on a Gaussian distribution and evaluate numerically the impact of the score approximation.